 European settlers to North America brought a lot with them, including the ancestors of what we now refer to as the American Shorthair.
 This breed’s European forbearers snagged a trip to the New World thanks to their affinity for hunting and catching rodents—a quality that was as prized on rat- and mice-laden shipping vessels as it was in the homes and barn of the country’s newest residents.
 It is believed that early American Shorthairs came over on the Mayflower, and that they may have made the trip even earlier than that.

 Once in America, these cats began to breed, over time developing the traits that distinguish them as a truly American cats.
 Due to their prized personalities, American Shorthairs were (and continue to be) selectively bred in an effort to maintain and propagate their many likable qualities.
 And many of their physical traits can be traced to their early days in the country, including a dense coat that was ideal for withstanding cold winters while working and hunting outdoors, a moderately large size, and a muscular body.

 The name American Shorthair was given to the breed in 1966 to distinguish them from the domestic shorthair, which is randomly bred and does not carry such specific traits.
 Today, American Shorthairs are the sixth most popular pedigreed cat breed, according to the Cat Fanciers’ Association.

 American Shorthair Care

 The American Shorthair loves to play and will happily do so—provided they’re in the mood.
-This breed enjoys socializing with their humans, though has enough of an independent streak to entertain themselves as well, meaning you don’t usually have to worry about separation anxiety.
+This breed enjoys socializing with their humans, though they have enough of an independent streak to entertain themselves as well, meaning you don’t usually have to worry about separation anxiety.
 Leaving interactive toys around the home will help ensure an American Shorthair gets enough exercise, as will setting aside one-on-one playtime.
 Since this breed does well with other cats, getting a kitty companion is another way to keep your American Shorthair active.